IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 To check for coding standards compliance, enter the following command in the top-level directory:

-    ./vendor/bin/phpcs
+    ./vendor/bin/phpcs -n

+The "-n" option eliminated warnings.
 The configuration for phpcs is in file __phpcs.xml__ in the top-level directory.

 Automated Tests